Active skeptic regarding the hypothesis of catastrophic anthropogenic climate change.

 2nd Mitchell BAM Teams 2009 and 2011.

-5th-8th in the 2010 Rosenblum teams.
+5th-8th in the 2010 Rosenblum teams - lost to the Nickell team.

 4th in the WBF Transnational Teams in Chennai in 2015.